 Our desire is to produce healthy well socialized cavaliers that align closely as possible to the breed standard.
 We want our puppy adopters to feel confident that we will do our best to support them for the long haul and that we are not just wanting to sell them a puppy.

-Our puppies come with Limited AKC Registration, a 3 generation pedigree, first shots, wormed, micro-chipped, vet checked, written health and spay/neuter contract, and with a bag of food they are used eating.
-(We feed the following foods: Orijen, Acana, Raw & home-cooked and we use Answers goats milk.
+Our puppies come with Limited AKC Registration, a 3-generation pedigree, first shots, wormed, micro-chipped, vet checked, written health and spay/neuter contract, and with food they are used eating.
+(We feed the following foods: Orijen, Acana, Merrik, Raw & Freeze dried Primal Patties and we use Answers goat’s milk.
 We rotate our formulas & protein sources.)

 We encourage our adoptive families to visit their puppy and bring a toy, blanket or bed that they can leave here for their puppy and then take home when they take their puppy home.
 (It helps them to have something that smells familiar when they leave their brothers and sisters to go to their new home).

 See PET Puppies vs. SHOW Potential, Understanding this process.